VaishnavPula/Generalized-Matrix-Vector-Interface/README.md

 This project implements a generalized Matrix and Vector interface that allows multiple matrix representations to be used with the same numerical algorithms.

-The framework separates **matrix storage** from **numerical computation**, allowing algorithms to operate independently of the underlying matrix representation.

 The implemented backends are:

 - Dense Matrix